 The usefulness of special interrogatories.
 When the plaintiff asserts claims against multiple defendants, or when the plaintiff asserts both Title VII claims and Section 1983 equal protection claims, the court should take care to distinguish the differing liability requirements; in this regard, it may also be useful to employ special interrogatories.
 Cf. Gierlinger v.
 New York State Police, 15 F.3d 32, 34 (2d Cir.
 1994) (“Since separate theories of liability with different standards of individual involvement were presented to a jury, it would have been better practice and aided appellate review had the trial court made use of special interrogatories on the liability issues.”).

 Sexual orientation and transgender status may be treated differently under Title VII and Section 1983.
 Section 1983 permits a plaintiff to sue for intentional discrimination on account of sex (among other equal protection violations).
 In Bostock v.
 Clayton County, 140 S. Ct.
 1731 (2020), the Supreme Court held that discrimination on the ground of sexual orientation or transgender status constituted sex discrimination under Title VII.
 The Court relied on the “ordinary public meaning of the statute’s language at the time of the law’s adoption.”
 Id. at 1741.
 It did not address whether that rule would apply under the Equal Protection Clause, which does not use the word “sex.”
 The dissent warned that, despite important differences between Title VII and the 14th Amendment, the decision might “exert a gravitational pull in constitutional cases,” and by “equating discrimination because of sexual orientation or gender identity with discrimination because of sex, the Court’s decision will be cited as a ground for subjecting all three forms of discrimination to the same exacting standard of review”).
 Bostock, 140 S. Ct. at 1783 (Alito, J., dissenting).
+In United States v.
+Skrmetti, 145 S. Ct.
+1816, 1834-35 (2025), the Court distinguished Bostock and held that, even if Bostock applies beyond Title VII, a ban on certain medical treatments for transgender minors is not a sex-based classification because “sex is simply not a but-for cause of” the ban’s operation.
+Justice Alito declined to join this part of the opinion, noting that while he accepted the precedent of Bostock as statutory interpretation of Title VII, he saw “no reason to apply Bostock’s methodology” to the Equal Protection Clause, which “does not contain the same wording as Title VII.”
+Id. at 1859 (Alito, J., concurring in part).
+See Comment 5.0.

 7.1 Section 1983 Employment Discrimination – Mixed Motive